IMQS/httpbridge/README.md

 __GCC:__ `gcc -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`
 __Clang:__ `clang -Icpp/flatbuffers/include -std=c++11 cpp/example-backend.cpp cpp/http-bridge.cpp -lstdc++ -o example-backend`

 In order to build your own C++ backend, your need to include the following files into your project.
-There is no "static library" or "shared library".
+There is no prepackaged "static library" or "shared library".
 Just include these files and you're done.

 * http-bridge.cpp